alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Operation/CurrentPower-v1.md

 | Access     | read-only                                                |
 | Annotation | org.freedesktop.DBus.Property.EmitsChangedSignal = true  |

-The precision of the CumulativeEnergy property.  i.e. the number of kWh the actual energy consumption (the physical value which is measured)must change before CumulativeEnergy property is updated.
+The precision of the CurrentPower property.  i.e. the number of watts the actual power consumption (the physical value which is measured) must change before the CurrentPower property is updated.

 #### UpdateMinTime